fundacionctic/connector-building-blocks/README.md

 RabbitMQ was selected due to its popularity and ease of use as a message broker.
 Other options, such as Redis, could have been chosen as well.
 It's worth noting that a message broker is not strictly necessary.
 Any mechanism capable of passing the messages received on the _Consumer Backend_ to the application would be suitable.

+**What is the `edcpy` package, and is Python required?**

+The [Management](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api/0.1.0-SNAPSHOT) and [Control](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api/0.1.0-SNAPSHOT) APIs of the Eclipse Connector involve complex interactions with multiple steps that need to be repeated.
+The `edcpy` package serves as a means to encapsulate this logic, making it reusable.
+Additionally, it provides a ready-to-use _Consumer Backend_ that integrates with RabbitMQ.

+However, it's important to note that the use of Python is not mandatory.
+The `edcpy` package is designed to (hopefully) facilitate the development process, but if you prefer to use another programming language, you have the flexibility to build your own _Consumer Backend_ and directly communicate with the Management API.